haacked/haacked.com/_posts/archived/2004/2004-05-25-tech-ed-2004-is-it-an-attempt-to-overthrow-the-govt.aspx.markdown

 title: 'Tech-Ed 2004: Is it an attempt to overthrow the govt?'
 date: 2004-05-25 -0800
 disqus_identifier: 483
-categories: []
+categories: [conferences]
 redirect_from: "/archive/2004/05/24/tech-ed-2004-is-it-an-attempt-to-overthrow-the-govt.aspx/"
 ---

-My good [buddy](http://koba.europe.webmatrixhosting.net/) makes the following comment on my last post:
+My good buddy makes the Kyle following comment on my last post:

 > I have a suspicion that TechEd might just be a massive re-education
 > project, sponsored by Gates, attempting to grow an army for the